nu11secur1ty/SSTC-HTTPS-hijack-login-credentials/README.md

      enter
 ```
-3. - Sending an email or an extra lure on your victim.
+3. - Sending an email or an extra lure on your victim to injecting her `hosts` file.

+- **conclusion** and ***NOTE:*** This is the DNS attack which using an injection method against the victim hosts file.
+        In that way, the victim will never know what actually opening on the browser when clicking on your link.
+The idea is         when the victim clicks on your link and opens the browser is not to see your IP
+        and to see what you want to do it.
+When the victim opens your `fake domain` no matter what protocol is using `HTTP`         or `HTTPS`.
+The victim will never understand what actually is hidden behind this domain. ;)
 ```
 Тhat's the hardest part ;)
 I will give you a decision soon, but until then you should create your own!